 - you may be worried they will bully you

-Being a young carer can make you stand out from other people, or you may find that you don't get included in certain activities.
+Being a young carer can make you stand out from other people, or you may find that you do not get included in certain activities.

 It's important to get the help you need so that you have time to do the things you want to do and be with your friends.